Skip to main content

 Many petrochemical refineries, fossil fuel incinerators, and unsafe pipelines are concentrated in Black communities.
 When Black people have a more sustainable future, it creates a cleaner, healthier community for all.

-Centering sustainable solutions means reducing pollution for Black communities, which removes many of these environmental hazards we all face across the country.
+Centering sustainable solutions means reducing pollution for Black communities, removing many of these environmental hazards we all face nationally.
 We have the answers, and it's our time to amplify how a sustainable future benefits Black people.

 GET INVOLVED IN YOUR COMMUNITY

-You can fight to end our reliance on plastics in your community by taking the following actions:
+Take the pledge to complete at least one of our actions this Earth Month.
+By signing this pledge, you can fight to end our reliance on plastics in your community by taking the following actions.

 Purple Scribble